efremidze/arclint/README.md

 - [ ] CI/CD integration
 - [ ] Architectural debt metrics

-## Examples

-See the `/examples` directory (coming soon) for sample projects demonstrating each architectural pattern.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.